Debunking the ‘Scrum isn’t Agile’ misconception

 “The essence of Scrum is a small team of people.
 The individual team is highly flexible and adaptive.” — Scrum Guide 2017

 Scrum is about small teams of people who have autonomy and ownership in figuring out how to best do the work.
-The sentence I quoted was removed in a later version of the Scrum Guide, but Scrum still its core is about the team.
+The sentence I quoted was removed in a later version of the Scrum Guide, but Scrum still at its core is about the team.
 The Scrum Team is clearly described as ‘self-managing’ in the latest version.
 This means they together have full authority to decide the why, what, and how of the work.

 Scrum is minimalistic by design, or as phrased in the guide, purposefully incomplete: